isthatlak/Netflix-Data-Analysis/README.md

 ---

 ### 🔟 Correlation of Content Attributes
-A **heatmap of correlations** between numeric features like **release year, duration, and rating**, offering final data science-style insight.
+A **heatmap of correlations** between numeric features like **release year, duration, and rating**,offering final data science-style insight.
 ![Correlation of Content Attributes](ndascreenshot10.png)

 ---